-However, when seeing a Reusi Datton session one can easily get the impression of a series of Yoga-movements being executed.
-But doing it yourself, one very quickly discovers that it only remotely resembles (Indian) Yoga.
+However, when you see a Reusi Dat Ton session you can easily get the impression of a series of Yoga movements being executed.
+But doing it yourself, you very quickly discovers that it only remotely resembles Indian Yoga.

-Reusi Datton is a seven-fold diamond in simultaneous, parallel, integrated action: strength, stretch, reversed breath, balance, postural correction (chiropractics), muscle relaxation, and (Thai) dance.
+Reusi Datton is a seven-fold diamond in simultaneous, parallel, and integrated action: strength, stretch, breath, balance, postural correction (chiropractic), muscle relaxation, and traditional Thai dance.

-That makes this bodywork tradition quite hard to perform correctly and a seemingly simple work-out of about 45 minutes is in fact a very intense, concentrated, and meditative experience.
+That makes this Thai bodywork tradition quite hard to perform correctly, and a seemingly simple work-out of about forty-five minutes is in fact a rather physically intense, highly concentrated, and meditative experience.

-As believed to be the basis and foundation of Traditional Thai Massage (Nuat Thai), a Reusi Datton session also prepares the body well (warms it up) to receive a Thai Massage workout immediately afterwards.
-A little bit the same effect as having a Herbal Ball massage session before a Thai Massage.
+As believed to be the basis and foundation of Traditional Thai Massage (Nuad Thai), a Reusi Datton session also prepares the body well (warms it up) to receive a Thai Massage workout immediately afterwards.
+A bit the same effect as having a Herbal Ball Compress massage session before a Thai Massage.

-Reusi Datton is ideal bodywork for the Thai Massage practitioner as a preparation and stretcher before doing a massage session or as a compensator afterwards.
-Moreover, various exercises can be taught to the receiver to do “at home,” hence continuing the therapeutic work that needs to be done.
+Additionally, Reusi Dat Ton is ideal bodywork for the Thai Massage therapist as a preparation and stretcher before doing a massage session, or as a cool-down compensator afterwards.
+Moreover, various exercises can be taught to the Thai Massage receiver to do at home, hence continuing the therapeutic work that needs to be done.